hkravi18/AEM-API/README.md

 - Lint-staged is used for running prettier and eslint on all changed files in each commit
 - Husky is used to provide git hooks for pre-commit and pre-push
 - Helmet is used to enhance API security by setting various HTTP headers
+- Dompurify is used to remove any malicious script from request body
+- Limit the size of request data and rate of incoming requests

 ## Technologies Used